ohata-toast/Push/zh/console-guide.md

     - token: Token
     - newToken: Newly-issued token (shows only when a new token exists)
     - message: Result message (shows only for abnormal responses)
-- payload: Messages actually delivered to GCM, APNS, or ADM (with different content for each push type)
+- payload: Messages actually delivered to FCM, APNS, or ADM (with different content for each push type)

 ##### Fields
 - Appkey: Push Appkey delivering messages
 - messageId: Message ID
-- pushType: Push types (GCM, APNS, APNS_SANDBOX, or ADM)
+- pushType: Push types (FCM, APNS, APNS_SANDBOX, or ADM)
 - sentResult: Result of delivery (SENT, INVALID_TOKEN, or ERROR)
 - messageErrorType: Type of delivery failure
     - CLIENT_ERROR: Delivery failed due to wrong delivery request out of client error